 Monica Oss mentions in her article, “The problem, of course, is that many executive teams either aren’t ready or don’t know the decisions they need to make to get ready.”
 She then points to an amazing article from earlier this month from McKinsey & Company that states “digital transformations aren’t games of chance…they do require big and bold commitments in the midst of uncertainty to reinvent the business rather than just improve it”.

 The article provides a great framework for what decisions executives need to make and how to go about making them.
-I'll quickly summarize below, but you can also download our Decision Making Template to help guide you through the process:
+I’ll quickly summarize below, but you can also download the Finance Digital Transformation whitepaper to help guide you through the process:

 Decision 1: Where the organization should go